 SightCall has taken the necessary measures to submit verification details to SMS providers on your behalf and register a dedicated phone number that must be then whitelisted to your account.

 You will need to complete this form so that SightCall can submit verification details on your behalf when registering dedicated phone numbers for your account.

-The consent is necessary to prove that users accessing SightCall platform as a guest (customers, technicians, patients, etc) are able to opt-in to receive SMS messages.
-This is part of the verification guidelines SightCall has been advised to follow by the SMS providers.
+The consent is a proof that users accessing SightCall platform as a Guest (customers, technicians, patients, etc.) are able to opt-in to receive SMS messages.

 Who is enforcing this and how?